 For the last 17 years I have worked therapeutically in a number of residential social care and NHS settings, including mental health and forensic facilities.

-Having worked in Palliative Care, I am passionate about exploring ways of being with loss and bereavement.
+Having worked in Palliative Care, I am passionate about exploring ways of being with death and dying.

 I am a qualified Open Floor Movement Teacher and Therapist and run regular classes and workshops.